thomasthaddeus/cityuseattle.github.io/docs/database/mongodb.md

 If you have MongoDB installed, you will enter the MongoDB shell.
 Press `Ctrl + C` (or `Command + C` in macOS) to exit the shell.

+If you are using Windows, it is possible that the command execution failed because your environment variables were not configured correctly.
+Please check your File Explorer to see if the path `C:\Program Files\MongoDB\Server\5.0\bin\` exists.
+If exists, skip to the [Configure Environment Variables](#configure-environment-variables) section to configure your environment variables.
+If not, proceed to install following the tutorial.

 # For Windows Users

 > This section is based on the [official MongoDB documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/).
 You can also watch [this video](https://www.youtube.com/watch?v=3wqzr-GJoS0) to install in Windows 10.